 About Graham Elliott

-Helping two amazing whale researchers in Western Australia as a volunteer for a short time and learning lots about humpback whales.
+- Helping two amazing whale researchers in Western Australia as a volunteer and learning a lot about humpback whales.

-Riding a 900cc motorbike solo around Australia over four and a half months, six months after getting my license.
+- Riding a 900cc motorbike solo around Australia over a four-and-a-half-month period, six months after getting my license.

 - Flying aeroplanes, including a Russian MiG-25 at more than twice the speed of sound at 80,000 feet.

 - Being part of a group climbing Mount Kilimanjaro in Tanzania to raise money for UNICEF Australia (we raised over $84,000).

 - Taking the opportunity to dive to the wreck of the RMS Titanic in a small submarine.

 I've spent time volunteering with different projects in Africa and this has given me first-hand experience of the issues confronting conservation (animal and environment) today.
 This drives my fine-art print photography work as I believe the more we connect with nature, the more we appreciate it.

 This also brings up another reason why I do what I do, looking after our mental health.
 Mental health issues came to the fore during COVID and I believe that connecting with nature is essential for good mental health.

 Not everyone gets the opportunity to go where I've been, but I hope by sharing my work, some of my passion will rub off too.
 I also want my work to benefit the people working on the front line of conservation.
 That's why 10% of the proceeds from print sales go to projects I've worked with.